Low angle of woman on rock

 ViDA is "a complete game changer at the European scale," says Gwenaëlle Bernier, International Tax Partner at Ernst & Young Société d'Avocats – France.

 ViDA will drive fundamental change within organizations.
 The tax function will play a critical role, but the interdisciplinary impact is significant, as are the opportunities it creates.
-It is a powerful potential lever that tax teams should use to improve their processes, data, and quality issues.
-"One of the great things about e-invoicing is its business-wide impact.
-It is not just tax-led, nor IT-led.
-It will touch finance, operation, procurement, IT and tax.
-It impacts the vast majority of the business because before being a tax process, it's a business process," says Pierre Arman, EY Global Tax SaaS Go-to-Market Leader.
+It is a powerful potential lever that tax teams should use to improve their processes, data, and quality issues. ”E-invoicing is a business-wide process that involves many corporate functions, including finance, operations, procurement, IT and tax.
+It impacts the vast majority of the business because before being a tax process, it's a business process," says Chiu Ming Man, Transform and Operate Partner, Ernst & Young LLP.

-This shift towards digital invoices has been in development by Italy and France for a few years, and it is expected to become the norm in every Member State.
+This shift toward digital invoices has been in development by Italy and France.
+It’s been live in Italy since 2019, and France plans to implement it in 2026.
+With the adoption of VIDA, it is now due to become the norm in every Member State.
 This means that all businesses operating in the EU will have to transition to digital invoices.

 The advantages of e-invoicing and real-time VAT data for tax authorities are clear.
 It can assist in closing VAT gaps, prevent unintended errors, enhance risk management capabilities and early detection of fraud schemes.
 Near real-time availability offers even greater possibilities for quicker and more in-depth analysis of economic developments and forecasts.
 While businesses can incur high implementation costs, electronic invoicing can, over time, reduce business spending and stimulate the broader digitalization of taxation-related processes.